Adal Sultanate: Conquest of Abyssinia

 Early 20th century folk drawing of Cristóvão da Gama and Ahmad Gragn's deaths.

 According to sixteenth century Adal writer Arab Faqīh, in 1529 Imam Ahmad ibn Ibrahim al-Ghazi finally decided to embark on a conquest of Abyssinia, he soon met the Abyssinians at the Battle of Shimbra Kure where he would win a decisive victory.
 But his nomads where unreliable and difficult to control, to Ahmad's frustration some of his Somali warriors would disperse back to their homelands after acquiring much plunder.
 At the same time, he faced opposition from his Harari troops who dreaded the potential consequences of the Muslim base relocating to Abyssinia.
 He then returned to Harar to reconstruct his forces and eliminate the tribal allegiances in his army, two years later he was able to organize a definite and permeant occupation of Abyssinia.
 From then the story of the conquest is a succession of victories, burnings and massacres.
 In 1531 Dawaro and Shewa were occupied, Bete Amhara and Lasta in 1533.
-In 1535 Ahmad, in control of the east and center of Abyssinia invaded Tigray where he encountered fierce resistance and suffered some reserves, but his advance was not stopped, his armies reached the coasts of Medri Bahri and Kassala where they made contact with the Muslim Beja tribes of the north that had formerly paid tribute to the Ethiopian Empire.
+In 1535 Ahmad, in control of the east and center of Abyssinia invaded Tigray where he encountered fierce resistance and suffered some reserves, but his advance was not stopped, his armies reached the coasts of Medri Bahri where they made contact with Queen Ga'ewa of Mazaga who joined their campaign against the Ethiopian Empire.
 Emperor Dawit II (Lebna Dengel) became a hunted fugitive, and harried from Tigray to Begemder to Gojjam, constantly pursued by the Adalites.
 In this period Adal Sultanate occupied a territory stretching from Zeila to Massawa as well as the Abyssinian inlands.

 The Adalites were passionately interested in converting newly occupied territories.
 The impression given in the Muslim chronicles is that almost all of the Christian Abyssinians had embraced Islam out of expediency.
 Among them was the governor of Ifat who wrote to the Imam:

 I was once a Muslim, the son of a Muslim, but the polytheists captured me and made me a Christian.
 Yet at heart I remain steadfast in the religion and now I seek the protection of Allah, His prophet, and yourself.
 If you accept my repentance and do not punish for what I have done I will return to Allah whilst these armies that are under my command I will deceive them so that they will come to you and embrace Islam.